Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Challenges and Future Directions

-\textbf{Trade-off.} The trade-off between performance on legitimate and adversarial examples has been widely explored in the natural imaging field \cite{zhang2019theoretically, RadeM22}.
+\textbf{Trade-off.} The trade-off between performance on legitimate and adversarial examples has been widely explored in the natural imaging field \cite{zhang2019theoretically, RadeM22, dong2023enemy}.
 The enhancement of robust accuracy inevitably induces a decrease in performance on clean examples.
 We also discovered such a phenomenon for adversarially trained medical diagnosis models in this survey.
 However, biomedical applications are usually required to be sensitive to the precision of diagnosis, especially in clinical practice.
 The ideal medical models should achieve excellent performance on clean examples and also remain robust against potential attacks.
 Therefore, finding a balance between clean and robust performance for medical diagnosis models can be an important research topic in the future.
 Moreover, we also observe that adversarially trained medical models can sometimes obtain the same or better performance on legitimate medical examples than regularly trained models.
-We believe it will be possible to improve the adversarial robustness of medical models without compromising the clean accuracy.
+While an explicit index to balance accuracy and robustness remains an open research question, our results highlight the potential for tailored adversarial training strategies with a small perturbation radius in medical imaging tasks that can optimize both objectives without suffering from the trade-off issue.
+We believe it will be possible to further improve the adversarial robustness of medical models without compromising the clean accuracy.

 \textbf{Computational efficiency.} Current medical adversarial defense methods mostly require an expensive computational cost, particularly for adversarial training.
-In general, the time cost of adversarial training can be dozens of times that of natural training due to the iterative adversary generation, resulting in impediments to practical medical applications.
+In general, the time cost of adversarial training can be dozens of times that of natural training due to the expensive cost of adversary generation, resulting in impediments to practical medical applications.
 Several fast adversarial training variants spare no effort to efficiently construct robustness in the natural imaging domain \cite{shafahi2019adversarial, andriushchenko2020understanding}, whereas there is rare research focusing on medical imaging tasks.
-Hence, it is quite necessary to put effort into efficient adversarial defense.
-In addition, reducing computational costs can further facilitate adversarial defense within reach of organizations with modest computing resources to serve the community better.
+Hence, it is necessary to put effort into efficient adversarial defense for medical image analysis.
+In addition, reducing computational costs can facilitate the defense within reach of organizations with modest computing resources to serve the community better.